patriciafyli/housingfinder/README.md

 # Testing

 Unit tests are written for pytest.
-They are not independent and require the `credentials.json` file to be set up as specified above.

-Tests can be run with the following command from the root folder:
+They do not hit the Google API.
+They be run with the following command from the root folder:

 > pytest -s